-The WVU School of Nursing is committed to diversity and inclusion in the educational preparation of healthcare professionals.
-SON personnel strive to provide quality opportunities to students with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+The WVU SON is committed to Campus Engagement and Compliance in the educational preparation of healthcare professionals.
+WVU SON personnel strive to provide quality opportunities to students with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.

-The Office of Accessibility Services (OAS), SON personnel, and clinical agencies collaborate with students with disabilities regarding options available for academic and nonacademic accommodations.
-Students are not required to disclose their disability; however, registration with OAS is required to seek reasonable accommodations.
+WVU Office of Student Accommodations (OSA), WVU SON personnel, and clinical agencies collaborate with students with disabilities regarding options available for academic and nonacademic accommodations.
+Students are not required to disclose their disability; however, registration with WVU OSA is required to seek reasonable accommodations.
+Students seeking academic or nonacademic accommodations should contact WVU OSA.

 Students will be required to meet program outcomes, clinical facility requirements, WV state code for nursing programs, and the following technical standards independently with or without reasonable accommodations.
 It is recommended that students report any potential issues regarding meeting these outcomes at the time of admission to avoid problems with clinical placement and progression in nursing courses.
 Students cannot attend clinical if there are limitations in the ability to safely provide care to assigned patients.
-Students are encouraged to reach out to OAS or program administrators if they are unsure whether or not they have a qualified disability or are able to meet the technical standards.
+Students are encouraged to reach out to OSA or program administrators if they are unsure whether they have a qualified disability or are able to meet the technical standards.
 Reasonable accommodations cannot be implemented retroactively.

-If any change occurs in the student's ability to perform these skills, whether temporary or permanent, the program director must be notified.
+If any change occurs in the student's ability to perform these skills, whether temporary or permanent, the BSN Program Director must be notified.
 The student may be required to provide documentation from a health care provider, noting any restrictions or necessary accommodations.